gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Newspaper Excerpt

-Several hundred persons, influenced, the police say, by malicious propaganda, were in line to withdraw their deposits from the Boston Five Cents Savings bank when the doors of that institution opened today, continuing a run which began in a mild form yesterday.
+Several hundred persons, influenced by malicious propaganda, were in line to withdraw their deposits from the Boston Five Cents Savings Bank when the doors opened today, continuing the run which began in mild form yesterday.

 Source